bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > isn't "optimistic" just deep and "conservative" shallow?

-Those words arose from our programmer-oriented design method for strategies.
+Those words arose from our programmer-oriented design method for strategies --- optimistic denotes here a choice that goes for eliminating a boundary putting aside worries for ripple effects; conservative denotes the oposite.
 We will reconsider them.

 > 333 rational programmers  -- but rational programmers aren't
 > programmers, they're *not* people!  could reword to avoid that